FREE SCHOOL MEALS - Do you think you are eligible?

 - Universal Credit - if you apply on or after 1 April 2018 your household income must be less than £7,400 a year (after tax and not including any benefits you get)

-In order to make an application which will take around 5 minutes, please CLICK HERE to go directly to the Online Free School Meal Application Portal OR ring the school office and we can do this for you with your permission or use the QR code below.
+In order to make an application which will take around 5 minutes, you can CLICK HERE to go directly to the Online Free School Meal Application Portal OR ring the school office and we can do this for you with your permission or use the QR code below.

 It doesn't take long to apply and you will receive an immediate decision.